angular/flex-layout/README.md

 jspm bundle-sfx src/Layout.es6 - angular dist/material.layouts.min.js --globals "{'angular':'angular'}" -m
 ```

-> Note that this deployable bundle excludes the Angular library as part of the bundle itself:
+> Note that this deployable bundle excludes the Angular library (considered an external dependency) and has a filesize < 75Kb!

 <br/>